Superman for All Seasons: Reception

 Superman For All Seasons was highly praised by fans and critics.
 Readers found that it was the themes and messages from the writing and art that really hit home.
-Some examples include its use of metaphor to illustrate the coming-of-age, the end of childhood and the acceptance of your place in the world.
+Some examples include its use of metaphor to illustrate the coming of age, the end of childhood and the acceptance of your place in the world.
 It was voted the third best foreign comic book published in Japan in the Gaiman Award.

 Continuations

 The Clark Kent/Superman from For All Seasons has reappeared three times since the series ended, all in other Loeb/Sale stories.
 First, in a short story from Superman/Batman: Secret Files & Origins 2003 (Nov.
 2003) titled "When Clark Met Bruce", depicting the first meeting of Bruce Wayne and Clark Kent as young boys in Smallville.
 Solo #1 (Dec.
 2004) featured "Prom Night" which depicted Clark picking up Lana Lang as his prom date.
 Finally, a short story in Superman/Batman #26 (June 2006) titled "Sam's Story", Superman recounts his friend from high school who died of cancer when he was very young.
 The "Sam" character is based on Jeph Loeb's son, Sam, who died from the same illness.
+Those stories were included in the 2023 hardcover and paperback editions published after Tim Sale's passing.